rachmanj/payreq-x-v3/announcement-reference.md

 The client requested an announcement feature with the following specifications:

 -   **Purpose**: Inform users about updates or new features in the application
--   **Access Control**: Only Admins can create announcements
+-   **Access Control**: Only Superadmin can create announcements
+-   **Target Control**: Announcements can be targeted to specific roles
--   **Format**: Blog post-like format without title, containing only content, date, duration in days, and status
+-   **Format**: Blog post-like format without title, containing only content, date, duration in days, status, and target roles
--   **Display**: Announcements appear on dashboard from start date until duration expires
+-   **Display**: Announcements appear on dashboard from start date until duration expires, only for targeted roles
+-   **Integration**: Replace existing dashboard/pengumuman.blade.php with new announcement system

 ### Application Context Analysis

 -   **Framework**: Laravel 10 with AdminLTE theme
 -   **Existing Auth**: Spatie Permission package for role-based access control
--   **Database**: MySQL with existing user management
+-   **Database**: MySQL with existing user management and role system
 -   **UI Framework**: AdminLTE with Bootstrap 4
--   **Existing Features**: Tyre management system with dashboard
+-   **Existing Features**: Tyre management system with dashboard and existing pengumuman system

 ### Recommended Implementation Architecture